 John enjoys regular correspondence with colleagues and students; his email address is firstname.lastname@example.org.

 Noland White is a Professor of Psychology at Georgia College in Milledgeville, GA, and a licensed Psychologist.
 He received his AA from Macon State College, and both his BS and MS in Psychology from Georgia College.
 He joined the faculty of Georgia College in 2001 after receiving his PhD in Counseling Psychology from The University of Tennessee.
 He currently teaches courses in Introductory Psychology, Psychology of Adjustment, Behavioral Neuroscience, Counseling and Clinical Psychology, and leads a section of Advanced Research Methods with an emphasis in psychophysiology.
-He has also worked with Saundra K. Ciccarelli to co-author two college textbooks, as well as a high school textbook, all on introductory psychology.
+He has also worked with Saundra K. Ciccarelli to co-author two college textbooks, and a high school textbook, in introductory psychology.